sarathkumar9100-stack/Udemy-clone-website/README.md

 This project serves as my personal online space to present my projects, share my background, and build my digital presence.

 ## How to view
-   you can access my portfolio  website by visiting [Link  https://sarathkumar9100-stack.github.io/my-first-website-/] feel free to explore the content and get in touch!
+   you can access Udemy-clone-website visiting [Link  https://sarathkumar9100-stack.github.io/Udemy-clone-website/] feel free to explore the content and get in touch!
-      Thank you for visiting my portfolio website!
+      Thank you for visiting  Udemy-clone-website!